antleaf/journal_comparison_service_data_collection/Information_Power_Framework.md

 ### Price Breakdown: Peer Review
 **Requirement:** Required

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
-Must be less than or equal to 100.00
+Must be less than or equal to 100.00, and greater than or equal to 0.00

+The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total.

 **Guidance:** Please do not factor in time or resources donated by editors or reviewers; please include specialist reviews; e.g. recruiting and training peer reviewers and the editors who work with them, peer review management and tracking systems.
 If the journal operates post-publication peer review please enter 0.00.